 Our research focuses on six key themes with the aim of developing models to support malaria control and elimination planning globally.
-We have recently expanded our support to product development, including diagnostics and novel vector control tools whilst continuing work on pre-erythrocytic and transmission-blocking vaccines and newly registered drugs (with the Medicines for Malaria Venture).
+We also support product development, including diagnostics, novel vector control tools, pre-erythrocytic and transmission-blocking vaccines and therapeutics.
 Through these we aim to identify where new products will enhance existing interventions and hence support the development of target product profiles.
 Learn more about our work through clicking on the links below.

 Epidemiology and mapping

 Exploring diagnostic technologies, the impact of evolution and different drugs, drug regimens and properties on measuring transmission dynamics.
-Focusing on parasite prevalence and disease burden, pharmacokinetics mosquito mortality and the ability to enhance the efficiency of control interventions.
+Focusing on parasite prevalence and disease burden, pharmacokinetics and pharmacodynamics, and the ability to enhance the efficiency of control interventions.

 Malaria research Imperial College